justinmeiners/efficient-programming-with-components/06_min_max.md

 committee he always says, "Alex you are too theoretical".
 I guess I am because I pay attention to these little details.
-But I claim to be able to to show you that things like that will matter.
+But I claim to be able to show you that things like that will matter.

 Later we will generalize it on a bunch of things.